SpikeSMOKE: Spiking Neural Networks for Monocular 3D Object Detection with Cross-Scale Gated Coding: Introduction

 \section{Introduction}

-\IEEEPARstart{A}{lthough} ANNs have shown excellent performance in various fields including computer vision (CV)\cite{16}, speech recognition (SR)\cite{17}, natural language processing (NLP)\cite{18}, etc, they are facing with skyrocketing problems of energy consumption, with the increasingly complex models and progressively large volumes of data.
+\IEEEPARstart{A}{lthough} ANNs have shown excellent performance in various fields including computer vision (CV)\cite{16}, speech recognition (SR)\cite{17}, natural language processing (NLP)\cite{18}, etc, and have made great contributions to the development of artificial intelligence, they are facing with skyrocketing problems of energy consumption, with the increasingly complex models and progressively large volumes of data\cite{023}.
+Especially in 3D object detection, the maximum computational complexity observed in existing algorithms has already reached 50 GMAC\cite{022}.
+This not only increases hardware costs but also limits their applications in mobile devices and edge computing scenarios.
 To solve this problem, some researchers are turning to brain-inspired SNNs, because they have excellent characteristics of event-driven computation\cite{07}, biologically interpretable\cite{48}, and asynchronous temporal processing.
+These features enable SNNs to significantly reduce energy consumption and improve computational efficiency when dealing with sparse data and temporal dynamic signals.